Henry A. Wallace: Tenure

 On May 8, 1942, Wallace delivered what became his best-remembered speech, known for containing the phrase "the Century of the Common Man".
 He cast World War II as a war between a "free world" and a "slave world," and held that "peace must mean a better standard of living for the common man, not merely in the United States and England, but also in India, Russia, China, and Latin America–not merely in the United Nations, but also in Germany and Italy and Japan".
 Some conservatives disliked the speech, but it was translated into 20 languages and millions of copies were distributed around the world.

 In early 1943, Wallace was dispatched on a goodwill tour of Latin America; he made 24 stops across Central America and South America.
 Partly due to his ability to deliver speeches in Spanish, Wallace received a warm reception; one State Department official said, "never in Chilean history has any foreigner ever been received with such extravagance and evidently sincere enthusiasm".
 During his trip, several Latin American countries declared war against Germany.
-Back home, Wallace continued to deliver speeches, saying after the Detroit race riot of 1943, "we cannot fight to crush Nazi brutality abroad and condone race riots at home".
+Back home, Wallace continued to deliver speeches, saying after the 1943 Detroit race riot, "we cannot fight to crush Nazi brutality abroad and condone race riots at home".
 Though Congress largely blocked Roosevelt's domestic agenda, Wallace continued to call for progressive programs; one newspaper wrote that "the New Deal today is Henry Wallace ... the New Deal banner in his hands is not yet furled".
+Wallace was elected to the American Philosophical Society in 1943.

-In mid-1944, Wallace toured the Soviet Union and China.
-The USSR presented its American guests with a fully sanitized version of labor camps in Magadan and Kolyma, claiming that all the workers were volunteers.
+In mid-1944, Wallace toured the Soviet Union, China, and Mongolia.
+The USSR presented its American guests with a fully sanitized version of gulag labor camps in Magadan and Kolyma, claiming that all the workers were volunteers.
 Wallace was impressed by the camp at Magadan, describing it as a "combination Tennessee Valley Authority and Hudson's Bay Company".
 He received a warm reception in the Soviet Union, but was largely unsuccessful in his efforts to negotiate with Chinese leader Chiang Kai-shek.
+Wallace met with Mongolian leader Khorloogiin Choibalsan in Ulaanbaatar.
+His request to visit Gandantegchinlen Monastery is sometimes credited as having helped save the monastery from destruction.